Sunday School Classes are held from 9:15 - 10:00 a.m. Please gather at 9 a.m. for fellowship so that classes start on time.

 Adult Sunday School Options

-Jonah - Fr.
-Marc Robertson: Meeting at the Whitefield Center beginning on November 12th
+Theology of the Body - Fr.
+Marc Robertson and Jane Saunders: Meeting at the Whitefield Center during Lent beginning on February 18th

 Combined Youth and Adult Offereings

 Catechesis - Fr.
-Joe Gasbarre: Meeting in the Chapel
+Joe Gasbarre: Meeting in the Whitefield Center on the Second Floor

 Catechesis is a continual process of passing on the historic Christian faith to one another.
 This class focuses on core Christianity.
 We live in a culture where we cannot assume what people know about Christianity.
 Our aim is to empower people to know the faith, see it become their own, and confident enough to talk about it with others.
 We study the essence and implications of the Gospel, the Bible, the Creeds, the Lord’s Prayer, Anglican identity, and the Ten Commandments.
 Anyone is welcome to attend, especially new members and those desiring to be confirmed in the Anglican Church in North America.